MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-whats-new.md

 # What's new or changed in Human Resources

-Each week, we provide a new release for Microsoft Dynamics 365 Human Resources.
-The articles in this section detail the changes made each week.
+Every two weeks, we provide a new release for Microsoft Dynamics 365 Human Resources.
+The articles in this section detail the changes made with each release.

 For more information about upcoming features or the update process for Human Resources, see the following articles: